Tirzepatide Weight Loss Side Effects: Complete Guide

 • Eat smaller meals and reduce high-fat foods if nausea is a problem.

-When to contact your clinician: If you are losing weight too quickly, cannot keep fluids down, or have severe GI symptoms lasting more than 48 hours, you should contact your prescribing clinician.
-In some cases, a dose hold or dose reduction may be safer than pushing forward.
+If you are losing weight too quickly, cannot keep fluids down, or have severe GI symptoms lasting more than 48 hours, contact your prescribing clinician.
+In some cases a dose hold or reduction is safer than continuing to escalate.
+Do not stop the medication abruptly without discussing a plan — weight regain typically begins within weeks of discontinuation.

 FAQs